 Tropic COO Justin Etkin explained that vendors are under enormous pressure to prove AI monetization - and usage-based pricing is often the most defensible path forward.

-So no, this isn't a story about bad actors.
-It's a story about two sides trying to price something fundamentally new, in a market that hasn't stabilized yet.
+So this is a story about two sides trying to price something fundamentally new, in a market that hasn't stabilized yet.

 And the problem isn't that credits exist.
-It’s just that they are pretty abstract with varied definitions right now.
+It’s just that they are pretty abstract with different definitions right now.

 What Is a Credit?
-The New Economic Unit That’s Hard to Define
+(Spoiler: An Economic Unit That’s Hard to Define)

 In theory, an AI credit is just a unit of consumption - a way to measure how much of a service you're using.